srnd/CodeDay-Organizer-Manual/promotion/partnerships.md

 You should contact all the organizations on your list to tell them a bit about CodeDay, and ask them about a partnership.
 For schools and clubs, asking for promotion is likely enough, but for related organizations you can offer some sort of cross-promotion where we list them on our website, have them speak at the kickoff, and send out an email to our participants after the event.

-Here are some sample emails you can customize:
+Here are some sample emails you can customize. [\(You can also attach our For Schools Flyer.\)](http://assets.srnd.org/codeday/school.pdf)

 ## Sample Email for High School CS Teacher